fbpx

 CRW volunteers must be 16 years of age or older.
 While no experience is required to participate, volunteers must demonstrate an exemplary adherence to safety procedures and be able to follow staff instruction.

 The Northwest Railway Museum Collection includes published and unpublished material about railroad history and technology.
-Our archives are housed in a temperature and humidity controlled environment in our purpose-built Railway Education Center.
-Collection Support Volunteers assist our Collections Registrar in preserving and cataloguing this unique collection.
+The research library and archives are housed in the temperature and humidity-controlled environment of our Railway Education Center.
+Collection Support Volunteers assist the Collections Team in preserving and cataloguing this unique collection.

 Qualifications

-Special Events Volunteers assist during museum events such as Day Out With Thomas, Santa Train, and Snoqualmie Railroad Days.
-Special events volunteers help with all aspects of these events including event set up, ticket/admissions, kids activities, food and drink service, assisting train crew, and more.
+Special Events Volunteers assist during museum events such as Day Out With Thomas™, Santa Train, and Snoqualmie Days.
+Special Events Volunteers help with all aspects of these events including event set up, ticketing/admissions, kids’ activities, food, and drink service, assisting train crew, and more.

 Schedule